What Type of BVI Boat Charter Do You Want?

 1.5 hours | 8 miles

-After just a short sail, you can stop at the entrance of The Bight to snorkel the Caves.
-Here it is exciting to snorkeling into some of the caves, which are quite shallow.
+After just a short sail on your BVI yacht charter, you can stop at the entrance of The Bight to snorkel the Caves.
+Here, it is exciting to go snorkeling and explore some of the caves, which are quite shallow.

 15 minutes | 1 mile

-The Bight is a wide anchorage with first come, first serve mooring balls.
-Ashore is the Pirates Pub bar & grill where you’ll usually hear fun, live music.
+You can take your BVI sailing charter to The Bight on Norman Island, a wide anchorage with first come, first serve mooring balls.
+Ashore is the Pirates Pub bar & grill, where you’ll usually hear fun, live music.
 Beware of the barreled pirate rum!
-Also, the William Thornton, locally known as Willy T is a floating pirate ship/restaurant you can’t miss.
-The atmosphere is fun and the food is fast.
+Also, the William Thornton, locally known as Willy T, is a floating pirate ship/restaurant you can’t miss.
+The atmosphere is fun, and the food is fast.

 20-30 minutes | 1 mile

+Take an excursion to The Indians with your BVI boat charter.
 The Indians is a snorkel and dive spot just north of Norman Island.
 The rocks are dark colored as they protrude above the waterline, but under the waterline is a completely different view!
-The reef is like a wall of colorful coral, sea fans and tropical fish.
+The reef is like a wall of colorful coral, sea fans, and tropical fish.
 Most of the water is 30-40 feet, but the sea life extends all the way to the surface.

 1.5 hours | 8 miles

-If you are looking for the idyllic tropical island, you will find it just 5 miles southeast of Tortola, across the Sir Frances Drake Channel.
+If you are looking for the idyllic tropical island on your BVI sailing trip, you will find it just five miles southeast of Tortola, across the Sir Frances Drake Channel.
 The mostly uninhabited tiny Cooper Island is an unspoiled paradise and is the perfect escape from the stress of everyday life.
 For some excellent snorkeling, take your dinghy to the south of Manchioneel Bay to Cistern Point.
-Cistern Point is noted for its photogenic ledges covered with brilliant corals, flowing gorgonians (sea rods and sea fans) and abundant tropical fish.
+Cistern Point is noted for its photogenic ledges covered with brilliant corals, flowing gorgonians (sea rods and sea fans), and abundant tropical fish.

 30-45 minutes | 2 miles

-Pick up a mooring buoy.
+Pick up a mooring buoy for your British Virgin Islands sailboat charter.
 Salt Island is the well-known location of the Wreck of the RMS Rhone.
 This is a great location for the divers in your group to take their first dive.
 The snorkelers in your group can snorkel over and even touch the very beginning of the wreck.
 Salt Island is also great for exploring.
-Ashore are three salt ponds which belong to the British Crown, but are operated by the local people.
-You can purchase harvested salt, explore the shore to find several shells, sea glass and various types of rocks.
+Ashore are three salt ponds that belong to the British Crown but are operated by the local people.
+During this part of the BVI sailing trip, you can purchase harvested salt and explore the shore to find several shells, sea glass, and various types of rocks.

 1.5 hours | 8 miles

-Pick up a mooring buoy for your overnight stay.
-Trellis Bay is famous for full moon parties, which bring a great party with live music, mocho jumbee stilt dancers, fire jugglers, a delicious BBQ and amazing fireballs!
-Apart from the monthly full moon parties, Trellis Bay is also a very vibrant bay decorated with tons of local art created by Aragorn who owns the art studio in Trellis Bay.
-The fresh baked bread loaves are delicious!
+Pick up a mooring buoy to tie up your BVI sailing charter for your overnight stay.
+Trellis Bay is famous for full moon parties, which bring a great party with live music, mocko jumbie stilt dancers, fire jugglers, a delicious BBQ, and amazing fireballs!
+Apart from the monthly full moon parties, Trellis Bay is also a very vibrant bay decorated with tons of local art created by Aragorn, who owns the art studio in Trellis Bay.
+The fresh-baked bread loaves are delicious!

 1 hour | 6 miles

-Leave early so you can secure a prime mooring buoy at the Baths!
-The Baths are incredible with huge boulders (house sized) literally piled on top of each other.
+Leave early so you can secure a prime mooring buoy for your BVI yacht charter at The Baths!
+The Baths are incredible, with huge boulders (house-sized) literally piled on top of each other.
 There are several paths through the boulders that lead from one great beach to the next.
-There is a restaurant at the top at the Baths for an enjoyable lunch with an awesome view, and a pool.
+Enjoy lunch at a restaurant located at the top of The Baths with an awesome view and a pool.

 1.5-2 hours | 9 miles

-You should depart from the Baths by early afternoon to pick up an overnight mooring ball in North Sound.
-Leverick Bay has the best facilities with a restaurant and bar, souvenier shops, reprovisioning store and a spa.
-As an alternative stop, consider Bitter End Yacht Club, a highly sought-after destination for sailing, windsurfing, kiteboarding, scuba diving, snorkeling, and beach combing or Saba Rock, another popular stop in the middle of the BVI with a uniquely relaxed island atmosphere that attracts sailors, adventurers, and vacationers alike for excellent diving, snorkeling, kitesurfing and great food and drink.
+Your BVI yacht charter should depart from The Baths by early afternoon to pick up an overnight mooring ball in North Sound.
+Leverick Bay has the best facilities, with a restaurant and bar, souvenir shops, a reprovisioning store, and a spa.
+As an alternative stop, consider Bitter End Yacht Club, a highly sought-after destination for sailing, windsurfing, kiteboarding, scuba diving, snorkeling, and beach combing.
+Saba Rock is another popular stop in the middle of the BVI with a uniquely relaxed island atmosphere that attracts sailors, adventurers, and vacationers alike for excellent diving, snorkeling, kitesurfing, and great food and drink.

 1 hour | 6 miles

-Pick up a mooring buoy on the SE side of George Dog.
+Pick up a mooring buoy for the BVI sailing charter on the SE side of George Dog.
 This is primarily a snorkel and dive stop.
-The reef is huge, extremely colorful and lively.
+The reef is huge, extremely colorful, and lively.
 This would be a great location for a dive.
-Or as an alternative, consider a sail to Anegada with its striking coral reefs that surround it, secluded sandy beaches and clear springs bubbling from coral beds.
-Snorkelers and scuba divers will delight in the reef’s mazes, tunnels and drops, which are rich in marine life, while those with sea legs will enjoy water sports, sport fishing and bone fishing.
+Or, as an alternative, consider sailing your BVI boat charter to Anegada with its striking coral reefs that surround it, secluded sandy beaches, and clear springs bubbling from coral beds.
+Snorkelers and scuba divers will delight in the reef’s mazes, tunnels, and drops, which are rich in marine life, while those with sea legs will enjoy water sports, sport fishing, and bone fishing.

 2-2.5 hours | 13 miles

-Pick up a mooring buoy.
-Great Harbor is home of the notorious Foxy’s.
+Take your BVI yacht charter to Great Harbour in Jost Van Dyke, and pick up a mooring buoy.
+Great Harbour is home to the notorious Foxy’s.
 Very lively parties can be found several times a year.
 When the big party isn’t happening, Foxy often plays his guitar live adlibbing songs as he goes – usually funny songs about anyone in his presence.
-The BBQ dinner is very good and the drinks are cold!
+The BBQ dinner is very good, and the drinks are cold!

 15-30 minutes | 1 mile

-Drop anchor at Sandy Cay or pick up a mooring buoy at Green Turtle Cay.
-Both offer white sandy, deserted islands with snorkeling, swimming and exploring.
+Secure your British Virgin Islands sailing charter by dropping anchor at Sandy Cay or picking up a mooring buoy at Green Turtle Cay.
+Both offer white sandy, deserted islands with snorkeling, swimming, and exploring.
 This would be a great time for a picnic lunch ashore!
-When conditions are right ( north swell) try the “Bubbly Pool”.
+When conditions are right (north swell), try the “Bubbly Pool”.
 Featured in photo journals and magazine articles around the world, the “Bubbly Pool” is still a somewhat closely guarded secret of Jost Van Dyke.
-Nature’s jacuzzi, this naturally formed tidal pool is located behind jagged cliffs facing the open ocean from the north.
+Nature’s jacuzzi, this naturally formed tidal pool, is located behind jagged cliffs facing the open ocean from the north.

 1-1.5 hours | 6 miles

-Cane Garden Bay is completely beach ashore with restaurants and water sports.
-Quito, a well-known local singer is great for night-time fun and the best food is found in the middle of the bay at Myett’s Garden Inn & Grill.
-Callwoods rum distillery is also located at Cane Garden if you would like to do some exploring.
+Moor your BVI sailboat charter at Cane Garden Bay in Tortola.
+Relax on a tropical beach, and enjoy water sports and delicious restaurants.
+Coming from the dinghy dock, Quito’s is the first restaurant and bar, which was recently purchased from well-known local singer Quito by the Vanterpool Group.
+Next down the beach is Paradise Club Lounge, Bar, and Restaurant with the iconic I Love BVI photo opportunity with the picturesque backdrop of Caribbean waters.
+The best food is found in the middle of the bay at Myett’s Garden Inn & Grill, where “the beat goes on.”
+Callwood’s Rum Distillery is also located at Cane Garden if you would like to do some exploring.
 Cane Garden Bay faces west, so the sunsets are amazing.
-For an artistic bar and excellent tapas – head all the way down the beach to Indigo Beach Bar.
+For an artistic bar and excellent tapas, and a more tranquil escape, enjoy the beautiful walk to the end of the beach, where you will find Indigo Beach House.

 13 miles | 2.5 hours

-Pick up a mooring ball at Great Harbour, Peter Islands or Soper’s Hole, Tortola.
-Reminisce about the last week with your group and enjoy one more night of total relaxation… on island time!
+Pick up a mooring ball for your BVI bareboat charter or crewed catamaran, and settle in at Great Harbour, Peter Island, or Soper’s Hole, West End, Tortola.
+Reminisce about the last week with your group, and enjoy one more night of total relaxation on island time!

 1-1.5 hours | 5-10 miles

-One last short adventure to return your yacht.
+Enjoy one last short adventure to return your BVI sailing charter.
 Soak in the Caribbean sun all the way!

-Don’t sweat getting to the Virgin Islands— we make it easy.
-Whether you’re flying directly to Tortola to board the yacht or if your final leg of travel is by ferry, we’ll ensure that you know exactly where you need to go, without the stress.
+Don’t sweat getting to the British Virgin Islands— we make it easy.
+Whether you’re flying directly to Tortola to board the BVI boat charter or if your final leg of travel is by ferry, we’ll ensure that you know exactly where you need to go without the stress.

-Your travel to the Tortola, British Virgin Islands will most likely take the majority of a day, and therefore you should plan on arriving the day before you start sailing.
+Your travel to the Tortola, British Virgin Islands, will most likely take the majority of the day, and therefore, you should plan on arriving the day before you take off on your selected British Virgin Islands sailing charter.
 Here are two routes to consider:

 Reservations are required.
 Operators’ schedules can be reviewed here: Virgin Islands Ferry Schedule.

-If you arrive to Tortola by plane, you must have a Passport Book.
-Passport Cards are not accepted and you will be rerouted to St. Thomas at your expense for flights and ferry.
+If you arrive in Tortola by plane, you must have a Passport Book.
+Passport Cards are not accepted, and you will be rerouted to St. Thomas at your expense for flights and ferry.

 Check your passport expiration dates to ensure your passports are valid until after your trip.

-We’re also here to help you find lodging, should you need to book a hotel prior to or after your cruise, as well as to provide options for trip insurance— and help to ensure you have all the water toys needed for your getaway!
+As BVI yacht charter brokers, we’re also here to help you find lodging, should you need to book a hotel prior to or after your BVI sailing trip, as well as to provide options for trip insurance — and help to ensure you have all the water toys needed for your getaway!
+In addition to our BVI sailing vacations, see all of our Caribbean sailing charter destinations and worldwide yacht charter destinations.

 Resources: